 Karen Nordin has been employed with the Johnson County Sheriff’s Office since 1990.
 Currently she is serving as Chief Deputy Clerk.
 Karen is responsible for clerical and record keeping of monies taken in to the Sheriff's Office.
 She makes monthly settlements with the courts and the County Treasurer for all monies received.
 She enters tickets for the Sheriff’s Office, Game and Fish, Highway Police and State Police.
 She assists the District Court in preparing the docket and partial payment ledgers.
 Karen also keeps record of summons, eviction notices and Writs.
 Along with all of her day-to-day responsibilities she assists the public in the office and by phone.

 Penney Prickett is currently serving as Deputy Clerk.
 Penney's primary responsibility is preparing, entering, and maintaining all Incident/Arrest Reports that are submitted by the deputies.
 She also participates in the preparation of monthly reports and with compiling comparative and statistical data for the Sheriff and ACIC.
 Along with these duties she is responsible for receipting money paid for fines, entering tickets for the Sheriff’s Office, Game and Fish, Highway Police and State Police.
 She assists the deputies in taking reports and serving outstanding warrants.
-Another important duty is assisting with keeping accurate records of registered sex offenders residing in Johnson County.
+Another important duty is keeping accurate records of registered sex offenders residing in Johnson County.
 In addition she assists the Sheriff and Chief Deputy in day-to-day operations of the office.
 She serves as receptionist and aids the public in the office and by phone.